Phone Therapy and Video Chat Therapy Can Be A Way To Connect When Struggling With Loneliness

 In teletherapy and video therapy, we tailor the remote therapy session to meet your emotional and relational needs in a way that a loving but overwhelmed friend just doesn’t have the bandwidth to do.
-Establishing a relationship with an online therapist who is reliable and supportive can be a vital resource during this time to help you feel less alone.
+Establishing a relationship with an online therapist who is reliable and supportive can be a vital resource to help you feel less alone.

 I’m lonely, but I’m not actually alone.

-There are plenty of relationships–friendships, romantic relationships and familial relationships alike–that appear safe, loving and supportive.
+There are plenty of relationships–friendships, romantic relationships, and familial relationships alike–that appear safe, loving, and supportive.
 Sometimes people point to absence of conflict as evidence of how well a relationship is functioning.
 However, folks can still feel lonely in these relationships just like someone who is physically alone; in fact, people more often repress their feelings of loneliness in this case because they feel like the loneliness is not warranted or deserved.

 Feeling lonely while surrounded by people can indicate that your relational needs are not being met in some way.
-This may be related to a shortcoming in the people around you, or a way that you are blocking intimacy, caretaking or connection.
-Teletherapy or video therapy can help identify the root of this loneliness, after which you can ask for, take or supplement what you need from the existing relationships in your life.
+This may be related to a shortcoming in the people around you or a way that you are blocking intimacy, caretaking, or connection.
+Teletherapy or video therapy can help identify the root of this loneliness, after which you can ask for, take, or supplement what you need from the existing relationships in your life.